emrealtnts0/nodejs-hw-07/README.md

-# Contact Management API with Email and Image Upload
+# Contact Management API with Swagger Documentation

-This project is a REST API that includes user authentication, password reset functionality, and contact management features.
+This project is a REST API that includes user authentication, password reset functionality, contact management features, and comprehensive API documentation using Swagger/OpenAPI.
 It integrates with Brevo email service and Cloudinary image upload service.

 ## 🚀 Features